aar809/hdb_price_prediction/README.md

-# HDB Flats Price Analysis and Prediction using Machine Learning
+# HDB Housing Flats Price Analysis and Prediction using Machine Learning

-What factors affect HDB resale prices?
+The Housing & Development Board (HDB), is a statutory board responsible for the development of public housing in Singapore.
+In this study, we use data and machine learning models to attempt to answer the question - What factors affect HDB flat resale prices?

 The dataset and problem statement were taken from this Kaggle competition: https://www.kaggle.com/competitions/hdbresale